 Hometown: Duluth, Georgia

-Other Interests: Reading, writing, music (especially piano and violin), scrapbooking, hiking, Slavic linguistics
+Other Interests: Reading, writing, music (especially piano and violin), scrapbooking, hiking, Slavic

 Classical Philology, focus in Latin, Class of 2017